rangle/angular-training-slides/slides/src/content/routing.md

 ];
 ```

-Each route can have different attributes; some of the common attributes are:
+Each route can have different attributes.
+Some common attributes are:

 * _path_ - URL to be shown in the browser when application is on the specific route
 * _component_ - component displayed when the application is on the specific route
 * _redirectTo_ - redirect route if needed;